DevExpress/devextreme-demos/JSDemos/Demos/TreeList/UsingSearchPanel/description.md

 The TreeList searches in all columns, regardless of whether they are [visible](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/columns/#visible) or hidden.
 To exclude hidden columns from search, enable the **searchPanel**.[searchVisibleColumnsOnly](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/searchPanel/#searchVisibleColumnsOnly) property.
 You can also exclude any specific column.
 To do so, set its [allowSearch](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/columns/#allowSearch) property to **false**

-Search is case-insensitive.
 Numeric, date, and Boolean values match only if they are equal to the search query.
-String values match even if they contain only a part of the query.
+String values match if they contain the query.
+Search for strings is case-insensitive.

 To specify a search query in code, set the **searchPanel**.[text](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/searchPanel/#text) property or call the [searchByText(text)](/Documentation/ApiReference/UI_Components/dxTreeList/Methods/#searchByTexttext) method.